Oakton High School: Performing arts

+Oakton's Performing Arts Department, which includes band, choral, orchestral, and theatre arts departments, regularly earns distinction as one of the premier performing arts programs in the area.
+In 2008, the performing arts department won the Blue Ribbon Award, a result of Superior ratings for all Band, Choral, and Orchestra groups in state festivals.

 Publications

-Oakton's award-winning publications provide many opportunities for students to express themselves.
-Its Publications Department produces a newspaper, The Outlook, a yearbook called Paragon, and a literary magazine, Opus.
+Oakton's Publications Department produces a newspaper, The Outlook, a yearbook called Paragon, and a literary magazine, Opus.
 In October 2006, both The Outlook and Paragon received Trophy-Class honors at the Virginia High School League, with a rating of Superior.
 In April 2008, Paragon received a Pacemaker award, one of the highest honors in high school journalism, as well as 8th in best of show.
 The Outlook placed 6th in best of show.

 The school used to have a radio club, Fat Cat Radio, and a daily television show, Cougar News.

-Every Friday, 'Oakton on Air', Oakton's student-led news show, is broadcast by teachers during the day's first period.
+Every Friday, Oakton on Air, Oakton's student-led news show, is broadcast by teachers during the day's first period.